Chapter 41 : Year 5: The going away party

 Background: Font color:

 It was a strange place for a house, miles away from civilization and out on a lone island; combined with the pouring rain and on such a foggy night, it was quite difficult to actually to make it out.
 The property was almost completely hidden amongst the high, pointy rocks that rose from the raging ocean a short boat ride away from the northern shores of Great Britain, and only a crooked rooftop could be distinguished from the waterline, where a group of men and women were standing side by side, holding their arms above their heads to shield themselves from the downpour, and to try to get a better look of the place they were soon heading for.

 One of them – the tallest – scratched his red hair and shook his head before turning to his friend.
 “Why don’t Death Eaters ever live in homey places?” he asked.
-“They always have to have this spooky vibe about their houses; no wonders they’re all a bit mad.
+“They always have to have this spooky vibe about their houses; no wonder they’re all a bit mad.
 I reckon the smell of homemade bread and a nice, warm fireplace would do them good, don’t you think?”